Jobs growth strong in the jewel of the Midwest, part 2

 Chicago has positioned itself as a major destination for organizations and professionals seeking to take their success to the next level.
 The draw of the Windy City is evident - few metropolitan areas in the U.S. have the same combination of size, opportunity, culture and aesthetic appeal as Illinois' largest city.
 Chicago is commonly compared to New York City, except the streets are cleaner and the people are friendlier - what's not to like?

 In part one of this two-part series, our own analysts in the Associates and Technology sectors offered their insights into why Chicago's job market is trending.
 For both verticals, the outlook is positive.
 At the Associates level, there is an array of opportunities across industries.
-Employers can find experienced professionals for more advanced positions but also attract new job seekers for temp-to-perm postings.
+Employers can find experienced professionals for more advanced positions but also attract new job seekers for contract-to-perm postings.
 The Tech scene is strong nationwide, and Chicago is no exception - talented individuals are looking for offers from Chicago IT departments.

 As it turns out, things are looking up for the jewel of the Midwest in three other sectors, as well.